sdsc-ordes/technical-presentation/src/presentations/part-1/includes/intro.md

 :::notes

-Another method is to start the `nix repl` and then type `:lf .` which is almost the same except that the available attributes are now `inputs` and `outputs`:
+Another method is to start the `nix repl .` which is almost the same except that the available `outputs` attribute name are available directly.

 :::